AgniAditya/EndToEnd-MLOps-HousePricePrediction/Readme.md

 # 🏠 End-to-End MLOps: House Price Prediction

 An open-source, production-grade workflow for building, deploying, and monitoring machine learning models to predict house prices.
-This project demonstrates best practices in MLOps by covering the entire lifecycle of an ML solution—from data collection to model retraining and maintenance.
+This project demonstrates best practices in MLOps by covering the full ML lifecycle.

 ---